INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 ### Modifying the project

-These are the steps if you want to add new functionality or when you have to create a new project from scratch.
+These are the steps if you want to add new functionality or when you have to [create the device driver and applications without bsp file](/firmware-source#Generate-the-Petalinux-Project).
 Execute these commands inside the project folder (except of packaging) and after sourcing petalinux.
+To re-create the device driver and applications from the project without bsp file, just replace the folders generated here with the ones provided in the [firmware source](/firmware-source/2020.1/Petalinux/project-spec/meta-user).
+The exact location is indicated below.

 1. Add a new driver module (we use `dio24`):

         petalinux-create -t modules -n dio24 --enable    // use lowercase letters and do not use '_' petalinux-config -c rootfs                       // check if module is in list and enable module if not --enable

-This will add a driver template module to the project in the folder `/project-spec/meta-user/recipes-modules` which you can edit or copy from the [firmware souce](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-modules/dio24).
+This will add a driver template module to the project in the folder `/project-spec/meta-user/recipes-modules` which you can modify.

+The project uses the `dio24` kernel module driver which manages three devices in the FPGA part: the experiment control logic, the DMA module (direct-memory-access which transmits data from and to external memory) and the analog-to-digital conversion used to read the temperature of the FPGA-SoC.
+To re-create the driver replace the `dio24` folder with the [dio24 source](/firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-modules/dio24).

 2. Add a new C++ application (we use `fpga-server` and the same for `fpga-test`):

         petalinux-create -t apps --template c++ -n fpga-server --enable  // use lowercase letters and do not use '_' petalinux-config -c rootfs                       // check if app is in list and enable if not --enable

-This will add a hello-world application in the folder /project-spec/meta-user/recipes-apps which you can edit or copy from the [firmware souce](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-server) and optionally [for fpga-test](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-test).
+This will add a hello-world application in the folder /project-spec/meta-user/recipes-apps which you can modify.

+The project uses two C++ applications: fpga-server which communicates via Etherent with the control computer and fpga-test which is used for testing (optional; requires console access, see [In case of problems](/firmware-source#In-case-of-problems)).
+To re-create the server replace the `fpga-server` folder with the [server source](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-server).
+The `fpga-test` folder can be found [here](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-test).

 3. Add a startup script (here `fpga-init`):

         petalinux-create -t apps --template install -n fpga-init --enable   // use lowercase letters and do not use '_' petalinux-config -c rootfs                      // check if is in list of apps and enable if not --enable

-This will add a demo installation script in the folder /project-spec/meta-user/recipes-apps which you can edit or copy from the [firmware souce](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-init).
+This will add a demo startup script in the folder /project-spec/meta-user/recipes-apps which you can modify.

+The project uses the startup script `fpga-init` which reads the `server.config` file from the SD card and launches the `fpga-server` application giving it all configuration options.
+To re-create the startup script replace the `fpga-init` folder with the [startup script source](firmware-source/2020.1/Petalinux/project-spec/meta-user/recipes-apps/fpga-init).

 4. Configure kernel, root file system (rootfs) and boot loader (u-boot):